CompIsle/Unit-15-Asignment-2/doc/Designs.md

 ### Website Requirements:
 ### Company Profile:
 Provide a detailed profile of Hot Beans Web, including its history, mission statement, core values, and achievements.
-Include information about the company's culture, work environment, and employee benefits.
+Include information about the company's culture and work environment.
 Highlight any awards or recognitions received by the company.

 ### Trainee Web Developer Profiles: